mrdougwright/rubykin.github.io/methods.md

 How old are you in years?
 ```

 Now that you have a basic understanding of methods, see if you can write one yourself.
 You could write an adventure word game or create your own calculator.
+The best way to get started is to just experiment!

 <br />
 __Practice__